 ABOUT NORTHWEST IMMIGRANT RIGHTS PROJECT:

 Founded in 1984, Northwest Immigrant Rights Project (NWIRP) is a nationally-recognized legal services organization on the front lines of defending and advancing the rights of immigrants.
 Each year, NWIRP provides direct legal representation and assistance in immigration matters to thousands of people with low incomes who come from over 150 countries and speak over 60 different languages.
 NWIRP challenges unjust policies through high-impact lawsuits and advocates for laws and policies that respect the rights of immigrants.
 NWIRP is also a trusted provider of immigration-related community education for immigrant communities and social service providers.
 NWIRP has a staff of over 120 and an annual budget of over $15 million.
-NWIRP serves the community through four offices in Washington State (Granger, Seattle, Tacoma, and Wenatchee), but the impact of our work is felt nationwide.
+NWIRP serves the community through four offices in Washington State (Granger, Seattle, Tacoma and Wenatchee), but the impact of our work is felt nationwide.
+NWIRP’s Granger Office is located in Granger, WA, a city of over 3,000 people located in a rural area 25 miles southeast of Yakima.
+From this location, the office serves clients from across Central and Southeastern Washington.
+The office has a staff of ten and serves a client base consisting largely of farmworkers and their families.
+NWIRP’s Granger office is housed within a community center which includes a public Spanish language radio station, medical, and financial services for the farmworkers and their families.

-As this position is expected to travel to the Northwest ICE Processing Center, the immigration courts in Tacoma or Seattle, and occasionally to USCIS offices in Seattle, Spokane or Yakima in Washington State, a valid driver’s license will be required.
+This position is expected to travel to immigration courts in Seattle or Tacoma and USCIS offices in Seattle, Spokane or Yakima in Washington State (and occasionally in Portland, Oregon).
+A valid driver’s license will be required in order to meet these expectations.
 The position may involve evening and weekend work hours.

 BENEFITS AND COMPENSATION:

-The beginning annual salary for licensed attorneys with no prior experience is $72,490.34 and is higher for attorneys with specific types of experience.
-For example, for someone with 10 years of qualifying experience, the annual salary would be $95,302; 20 years = $110,948.
+Beginning annual salary for licensed attorneys with no prior experience is $70,509.05 and is higher for attorneys with specific types of experience.
+For example, for someone with 10 years of qualifying experience the annual salary would be $91,560; 20 years = $107,448.39.

 ● FSA and Dependent Care accounts